12 minute read

 Setting Up a Type-Safe Development Environment

-To set up a type-safe development environment, you must use a tool that adds type-checking to your JS code.
+To set up a type-safe development environment in a programming language such as JavaScript, it’s essential to utilize tools like TypeScript that introduce type-checking capabilities at compile time.
 There are several options available, including TypeScript, Flow, and ReasonML.
-This section will focus on TypeScript, the most popular and widely-used choice.
+This section will focus on TypeScript, the most popular and widely-used type-safe tool choice.

 npm install -g typescript